 Management formulates its recommendations with assistance from Mercer.
-The Committee considers management recommendations and reviews recommendations from Meridian before making decisions on compensation to be provided to the executives.
-The Committee feels these recommendations provide valuable insight in making compensation decisions; however, the Committee alone approves all pay decisions for the Named Executive Officers.
+The Committee considers management recommendations and discusses proposals with Meridian before making decisions on compensation to be provided to the executives.
+The Committee feels these discussions provide valuable insight in making compensation decisions; however, the Committee alone approves all pay decisions for the Named Executive Officers.